deathly809/compilers/docs/chapter1.md

 >   years and therefore C compilers are highly optimized.
 This takes the complex optimization
 >   problems that you would have had to solve, and gives them to 50 years of optimizations.

-5. Describe some of the tasks that an assember needs to perform.
+5. Describe some of the tasks that an assembler needs to perform.

->   The main job of an assembler is to take assembly code and convert it into its binary equivalnce
+>   The main job of an assembler is to take assembly code and convert it into its binary equivalence
 >   in machine code for the target machine.
 >   It needs to be able to write the code in a format which the local operating system can load
 >   for execution.
 It also converts the labels for jump instructions into their correct address.